nvdungx/nvdungx.github.io/_posts/2021-08-01-vscode-cmake.md

 sudo gdb_origin $@
 {% endhighlight %}
 `sudo chmod 0755 gdb`
-Now you able to debug your program as su.
+Now you are able to debug your program as su.